simonhw/campsite-bookings/README.md

 - upgrade calendar to booking style with available dates
 - diasble the form not just the submit button when not signed in
 - sort bookings by month for the admin user
+- have to accept terms and conditions to submit booking
+- modal to contact us if wanted to book >10 guests
+- set guests limits based on accommodation type selected.

 ## Technologies Used
 ### Languages